anjlab/android-inapp-billing-v3/UPGRADING.md

 ### Upgrading to >= 1.0.44

-The bellow workaround for the promo codes should no longer be valid.
+The workaround below for the promo codes should no longer be valid.
 Promo codes should work just fine right out of the box

 ### Upgrading to >= 1.0.37